 Dynamically scoped variables are said to have indefinite scope, that is they can be referenced anywhere in the code, and dynamic extent.
-The latter means that they are referenceable between establishment and explicit disestablishment, at runtime, thus mirroring the actual runtime call stack.
+The latter means that they are referenceable between establishment and explicit disestablishment, at runtime.
+Thus mirroring the actual runtime call stack.

-In fact one convenient way of thinking of dynamically bound variables are as stacks with the most recent binding at the top.

-Example (all variables are dynamically bound):
+In fact one convenient way of thinking of dynamically bound variables ar Example (all variables are dynamically bound):